oliviabrcan/digital-writing-folio/exercises.md

 - Has your hands-on engagement with interactive digital literature shifted the way that you 'read' e-lit?
 In what ways?

-I don't read e-lit, but I understand that everything we see has a code that someone has written out for what we see.
+I don't read e-lit, but I understand that everything we see has a code that someone has written out.

 ## Algorithm and Constraint
 ### Lipograms